micmejia/bible-dump/NKJV/Matthew/Matt 28.md

 So they went out quickly from the tomb with fear and great joy, and ran to bring His disciples word. ## The Women Worship the Risen Lord

 ###### 9
-And [^b]as they went to tell His disciples, behold, Jesus met them, saying, "Rejoice!"
+And as they went to tell His disciples, behold, Jesus met them, saying, "Rejoice!"
 So they came and held Him by the feet and worshiped Him.

 ###### 10
 Then Jesus said to them, "Do not be afraid.
 Go _and_ tell My brethren to go to Galilee, and there they will see Me." ## The Soldiers Are Bribed